Unrepl/unrepl/README.md

 #### `:read`

 `:read` is meant to help tools to relate outputs to inputs.
-It can be especially useful whene several forms are sent in a batch or when syntax errors happen and the reader resumes reading.
+It can be especially useful when several forms are sent in a batch or when syntax errors happen and the reader resumes reading.

 ```clj
 [:read {:start [line col] :end [line col] :offset N :len N} 1]
 ```

-Offset is the number of characters (well UTF-16 code units) from the start of the unrepl session *with line-delimiting sequences normalized to one character* (`\n`) -- so if the client sends a `CRLF` the offset is only increased by 1.
+Offset is the number of characters (well UTF-16 code units) from the start of the unrepl session. *Line-delimiting sequences are normalized to one character* (`\n`) -- so if the client sends a `CRLF` the offset is only increased by 1.

 ### Machine printing